-- Review and approve undergraduate and graduate teacher education policies and procedures in consultation with P & P and Graduate Council - Enforce undergraduate admission, retention, and exit requirements - Serve as the appeals board for undergraduate and graduate candidates who seek waivers for admission or retention requirements - Approve program and curriculum proposals and any changes in graduation requirements from all undergraduate and graduate Teacher Education programs before submitting them for other university approval procedures (Motions regarding program and coursework proposals normally receive one reading). - Monitor candidate progress in undergraduate and graduate Teacher Education programs - Monitor and evaluate the operation and scope of the Teacher Education Unit- - Undergraduate and Graduate Programs - TEAC maintains the State Program Approval Procedures containing the state standards for each Teacher Education program at both the graduate and undergraduate levels. - TEAC informs the Department/Division chairs of modifications in the state program requirements. - Department/Division chairs disseminate this information to the Teacher Education faculty in their department/divisions. - Compilations of Teacher Education data reported to the SLL database by faculty and others during the Summer/Fall/Spring semesters will be given to Chairs and Program Coordinators prior to Minot State University's Assessment Day for the preceding year. - Program coordinators, with assistance from faculty in the programs, will author and submit a program assessment report using TEU data as well as program specific data.
-Reports will be submitted to department chairs, the Teacher Education Unit head, and the VPAA two weeks after the university's Fall Assessment Day.
-All TE graduate and undergraduate programs will submit an assessment report that illustrates how well candidates have performed on the standards and objectives for program completion, state licensure in that content area if relevant, and faculty reflection on the data for program improvement.

-- TEAC oversees two TEU Stakeholder Advisory Council retreats each year at which undergraduate and graduate program assessment data is evaluated and disseminated to all participants and Stakeholder suggestions for program improvement are gathered. - Teacher Education Graduate Program directors and faculty evaluate the teacher education graduate programs and related programs with respect to state standards and/or professional guidelines and submit a report to the state, the appropriate Specialized Professional Associations (SPA) or to CAEP as required for accreditation review.
+- o Undergraduate and Graduate Programs - TEAC maintains the State Program Approval Procedures containing the state standards for each Teacher Education program at both the graduate and undergraduate levels. - TEAC informs the Department/Division chairs of modifications in the state program requirements. - Department/Division chairs disseminate this information to the Teacher Education faculty in their department/divisions. - Compilations of Teacher Education data reported to the SLL database by faculty and others during the Summer/Fall/Spring semesters will be given to Chairs and Program Coordinators prior to Minot State University's Assessment Day for the preceding year. - Program coordinators, with assistance from faculty in the programs, will author and submit a program assessment report using TLP data as well as program specific data.
+Reports will be submitted to department chairs, the Teacher Licensure Programs head, and the VPAA two weeks after the university's Fall Assessment Day.
+All TE graduate and undergraduate programs will submit an assessment report that illustrates how well candidates have performed on the standards and objectives for program completion, state licensure in that content area if relevant, and faculty reflection on the data for program improvement. - TEAC oversees two TLP Stakeholder Advisory Council retreats each year at which undergraduate and graduate program assessment data is evaluated and disseminated to all participants and Stakeholder suggestions for program improvement are gathered. - Teacher Education Graduate Program directors and faculty evaluate the teacher education graduate programs and related programs with respect to state standards and/or professional guidelines and submit a report to the state, the appropriate Specialized Professional Associations (SPA) or to CAEP as required for accreditation review.
 Additional details on assessment expectations for graduate programs appear in Section 10. - Graduate Assessment Reports are generated in the program area using program objectives and candidate performance data from Summer/Fall/Spring semesters each year.
-Each Graduate Program which is part of the TEU (see Section 10) will submit their Graduate Assessment Report, including their reflections on the data, to the department chair and the Vice President for Academic Affairs, two weeks following the university-wide Fall assessment day. - Compilations of graduate program data reported to the SLL database by faculty during Summer/Fall/Spring semesters will be sent to the chair of TEK (M.Ed. degree), the chair of SPED (M.S. degree) and relevant program coordinators prior to the Fall assessment day. - For the Master of Education program only: Program areas providing active concentrations in the M.Ed. will also submit a Concentrationarea Addendum to the M.Ed.
+Each Graduate Program which is part of the TLP (see Section 10) will submit their Graduate Assessment Report, including their reflections on the data, to the department chair and the Vice President for Academic Affairs, two weeks following the university-wide Fall assessment day.

+- Compilations of graduate program data reported to the SLL database by faculty during Summer/Fall/Spring semesters will be sent to the chair of TEK (M.Ed. degree), the chair of SPED (M.S. degree) and relevant program coordinators prior to the Fall assessment day. - For the Master of Education program only: Program areas providing active concentrations in the M.Ed. will also submit a Concentration- area Addendum to the M.Ed.
 Core Assessment Report each year on the same timeline as the M.Ed.
 Core report.
 The program area generates the concentration report using the same Yearly Program Assessment template used across MSU programs.
 It illustrates how well candidates have performed on the objectives for the concentration, and faculty reflection on the data for program improvement in the concentration.